 AI-Native

-AI-native development: an agent, repository, and skill library instead of a team for every change
+AI-native development: an agent, repository, and skills library

 AI-native development is a way to build websites and digital products by deploying an agent (Claude Code, Codex, Cursor) on top of the client's repository and skill library.